open-telemetry/weaver/crates/weaver_forge/expected_output/span/db_tech.md

 ]

-#### Attribute `db.cassandra.coordinator.id`
+#### Attribute `db.cassandra.table`

-The ID of the coordinating node for a query.
+The name of the primary Cassandra table that the operation is acting upon, including the keyspace name (if applicable).

+This mirrors the db.sql.table attribute but references cassandra rather than sql.
+It is not recommended to attempt any client-side parsing of `db.statement` just to get this property, but it should be set if it is provided by the library being instrumented.
+If the operation is acting upon an anonymous table, or more than one table, this value MUST NOT be set.

 - Requirement Level: Recommended

 - Tag: call-level-tech-specific-cassandra

 - Type: string
-- Examples: be13faa2-8574-4d71-926d-27f16cf8a7af
+- Examples: mytable

-#### Attribute `db.cassandra.coordinator.dc`
+#### Attribute `db.name`

-The data center of the coordinating node for a query.
+The keyspace name in Cassandra.

+For Cassandra the `db.name` should be set to the Cassandra keyspace name.

-- Requirement Level: Recommended
+- Requirement Level: Conditionally Required - If applicable.

 - Tag: call-level-tech-specific-cassandra

 - Type: string
-- Examples: us-west-2
+- Examples: [
+    "mykeyspace",
+]

 #### Attribute `db.redis.database_index`